matn7/CS-Notes/src/main/java/deployment/DOCKER-KUBERNATES.md

 ## Multi Container Deployment

 - Single Container Deployment Issues:
-    - The app was simple - no outside dependencies.
+    - The app was simple, no outside dependencies.
     - Our image was built multiple times.
     - How do we connect to a database from a container?

 **Multi container**

-- Redis - In memory data store.
+- Redis: In memory data store.
-- Postgres - Database
+- Postgres: Database.

 ![Deployment](docker_img/deployment.png "Deployment")